alfiecg24/alfiecg24/README.md

 <h1 align="center">Hi, I'm Alfie <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h1>
-<h3 align="center">I'm focusing on iOS apps and projects</h3>
+<h3 align="center">I'm working on iOS apps and projects</h3>

 ## 🙋‍♂️ About Me

 ⏰ I've just finished a long season of exams, so I'm getting back into my projects.
 At the moment, those that I am working on are private - however, I may choose to make them public in the future.
+I’m also currently in holiday in San Francisco, so won’t be working on much.

 🎯 My goals at the moment are to become more fluent in C and ARM assembly, as well as deepen my knowledge of iOS internals.